zgypa/zgypa.github.io/_posts/2022-09-04-effectiveness-mindfulness.md

 from a person.
 And especially one that is only there with the expectation to heal from something (as described in 2 above).

+Progress in mindfulness is achieved differently from other skills.
+To progress, one must reach a stage of accepting reality as it is (including failure to make progress), without craving for progress.
+For most other skills, the mind can improve even while craving for improvements.

+While i do believe that a mindful mind will either not develop the above mentioned disturbances or slowly heal them, i do not see mindfulness as a treatment and it probably should not be applied as a therapy or used as a treatment.
+An individual who seeks treatment is an individual who has some kind of illness, and therefore most likely has developed and is currently developing large aversion for this illness.
+The patient will therefore naturally have large craving for such illness to heal, and will crave for the treatment to have an effect in the reduction of the illness.
+Such craving will prevent the patient from being able to progress in understanding and developing mindfulness skills.
+It is probably asking too much from a patient to learn how to accept suffering while their mind is in an unbalanced suffering state.
+At that stage, all one can expect is for the mind to rely on whatever skill it has previously already learned.

+Progress in mindfulness can therefore be expected mostly when the mind is in a balanced and serene state, and is therefore not indicated as treatment or therapy for the above mentioned disturbances.

+As humans, we need to work on developing mindfulness always when the mind is fit for it, taking advantage of every moment that the mind is fit, with the awareness that eventually the mind will not be fit for it anymore.
+Just like with money, we need to save money when we can work honestly, when our minds and body allow us to do so, so that we can then use the saved money when we are no longer capable or willing to work (retirement).
+But to a person who has issues making or holding on to money and ran out of it, we don't suggest them to retire.
+They could try as much as they like, but if there is no money in their retirement fund, it would be unreasonable and unfair to give them such advice.
+Instead, they need help finding alternative ways for funding their own lives (disability, another job, addressing the issue, ...)

 ### 4: Results similar to other treatments

 Mindfulness should be used as a way of living, not as a therapy for healing.
 It